 While not truly holistic, PT is better than ignoring the total person in favor of simply treating disease or injury exclusively.

-I generally really like these guys and gals.
+I generally really like physical therapists and appreciate their contributions to the healthcare sector.
 I have very little bad to say about this profession as a whole.
 The main ideals of treatment are generally natural and constructive.

 Physical therapy has been a huge blessing for many patients who are in the process of recovering from all sorts of painful conditions.
 It is also so important for recently disabled people to relearn how to accomplish the basic tasks of life anew.